jsaroni/deepAI_pic_restore/README.md

 # deepAI_pic_restore

-#download a trained model from https://drive.google.com/drive/u/0/my-drive then do the following on anaconda terminal;
+Do the following on anaconda terminal;

 #make it your directory
 git clone https://github.com/jsaroni/deepAI_pic_restore/GFPGAN.git